Why We Can't "Get Rid" of Emotions

 We all feel emotions, but we each experience them at different intensities.
 Unpleasant emotions naturally make us want to avoid them, but if we accept and validate our emotions, we can develop healthier ways of coping and will feel better in the long term.

 If you are struggling with emotion regulation or are trying to process a difficult situation that is stirring up uncomfortable feelings, therapy can help.
-Our team of online mental health therapists can help you learn how to cope with your emotions and start feeling better.
+Our team of Barrie therapists and online mental health counsellors can help you learn how to cope with your emotions and start feeling better.
 Book a free 15-min consultation to get started!

 Our team of online and Barrie therapists provides quality and effective counselling services in Barrie and virtually across Ontario to individuals (6+), couples and families.
 We also offer an Affordable Therapy Program that provides counselling services in Barrie to individuals (12+) who are facing financial challenges that need mental health support.